bayfrontmedia/bones/_docs/README.md

 ## Terminology

-- **Controller:** Similar to an air traffic controller, a controller is responsible for gathering and handling all incoming and outgoing data.
+- **Controller:** Similar to an air traffic controller, a controller is responsible for gathering and handling all incoming and outgoing data for a particular request.
 - **Helper:** A helper is a global function (or group of functions) introduced to the app by including a specific file.
-- **Service:** A service is a class or library not intended to be used or maintained outside a specific Bones application.
+- **Service:** A service is a class not intended to be used or maintained outside a specific Bones application.
-- **Model:** A model is a class to be used from within a controller to provide required data needed to build a response.
+- **Model:** A model is a class to be used from within a controller to provide required data.
 - **Route:** A route is the destination for an incoming HTTP request.
 - **View:** A view is a file used to build the HTML that will be returned to the browser.
 They are either called from within a controller, or directly from a defined route.

 ## File structure